MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/commands/index.md

 **Sample**

-Some special and don't need `npm run COMMAND` for the prefix.
+Some commands are special and don't need `npm run COMMAND` for the prefix.

 ```sh
 $ npm start